buildmotion/k12-seaa/research/full-domain.md

 ## Questions

 1. Will there be any time zone considerations?
 Some of the events or action items have deadline dates and times.
 What if the person completing the form or task is in a different time zone?
+2. Audit log and timestamp timezone, default timezine (EST)?
-2. Requirements for multi-language support (US English, Spanish)?
+3. Requirements for multi-language support (US English, Spanish)?

 ## Tool Selection